sharetribe/flex-docs/src/docs/howto-search/manage-search-schemas-with-flex-cli/index.md

 <info>

-If you have already defined a search schema for a key through Flex CLI, you can not create a listing field in Sharetribe Console with that same key.
+If you have already defined a search schema for a key through Sharetribe CLI, you can not create a listing field in Sharetribe Console with that same key.

 ![Console warning about conflicting keys](./conflictingSearchSchema.png)